jbudiman/api-bitcoin-world/source/index.html.md

 Get details for orders that have been submitted for a time range and optionally by customer.

-Start and End date can either be dates or date times.
-The system times are all in UTC.
-If no time is given then it is set to midnight that day.
+Start and End date must be dates of the format YYYY-MM-DD.
+The system times are all returned in UTC.
+We default the end time to be end of that day.
-So if you want the 1st of June 2020, the dates would be 2020-06-01 and 2020-06-02.
+So if you want just the 1st of June 2020, the start and end dates would be 2020-06-01.

 ### Request
 `GET https://[partner].banxa.com/api/orders`